-Linear probability models are common estimators for DCEs, but they have limited value if the objective is to recover the MRS (i.e., willingness-to-pay) and to make comparisons across variables.
-We now turn to results from equation (4), which provide the statistics of interest but require parametric assumptions.
+Linear probability models are common estimators for discrete choice experiments, but as shown here, they have limited value if the objective is to recover the marginal rate of substitution (MRS, i.e., willingness-to-pay) and to make comparisons across variables.
+We now turn to results from equation (3), which provide the statistics of interest but require parametric assumptions.